 - 2 teaspoons sriracha

-- 1 teaspoon chili flakes
+- 1 teaspoon red chili flakes

-- 1 teaspoon salt (optional)
+- 1 teaspoon salt to taste

 - white rice

 - green onion

 - Preheat the oven to 450 degrees, Fahrenheit and line two baking sheets with parchment paper.

 - Mix together the water, ground flaxseed, sesame oil, and garlic powder for the cauliflower batter and set aside for 10 minutes to thicken.

 - In a large bowl, toss together the cauliflower florets and ground flaxseed batter mixture with a spatula until cauliflower is coated.